 It includes six guide combs ranging in size from three to 18mm.
 You also get two lithium batteries and a wall adapter for charging.

 One feature I especially like is the quiet motor.
 It operates at below 50 dB, making it suitable for all-hours use in the home.
+Just shut the door and you’re good to go.

 - Heavy-duty clippers with titanium and ceramic blades